All Products

 userAgent

-If you use the default OSS domain name for access, you may encounter issues such as files being inaccessible or failing to be previewed.
-If you use a custom domain name to access OSS, you can preview files directly in a browser and use a CDN for accelerated content delivery.
+Using a default OSS endpoint can prevent you from accessing or previewing files.
+To resolve this, you can use a custom domain name to access OSS.
+This also lets you preview files directly in a browser and use a CDN for accelerated content delivery.

-Before you run the sample code, replace <region-id> with the actual region and endpoint, such as ap-southeast-1.
+Before running the sample code, replace <region-id> with an actual region and endpoint, such as or ap-southeast-1.

 import com.aliyun.sdk.service.oss2.*;